revbayes/revbayes/help/md/pathSampler.md

 1994), which divides the log likelihood values from each power posterior into consecutive blocks of random size (drawn from a geometric distribution) and resamples them with replacement.
-The RevBayes implementation of the stationary block bootstrap method is based on the mcmc3r R package (Álvarez-Carretero et al. 2022), and can be accessed by calling `.stdError(bootstrap=TRUE)`.
+The RevBayes implementation of the stationary block bootstrap method is based on the mcmc3r R package (Alvarez-Carretero et al. 2022), and can be accessed by calling `.stdError(bootstrap=TRUE)`.
 ## authors
-Sebastian Höhna
+Sebastian Hoehna
-David Černý
+David Cerny
 ## see_also
 powerPosterior
 steppingStoneSampler